zamanianlab/ZamanianLabDocs/docs/protocols/Tasks/Staff_Tasks/Staff_Tasks.md

   - **Competent cells.** See the [Competent Bacteria](?) protocol for instructions.

   - **SOC.** Make 100 mL of SOC media for lab use.
 Aliquot into 10 mL units and store at 4°C. See [General Recipes](../../Molecular_Biology/General_Recipes/General_Recipes.md) for instructions.

+  - **K medium** Make and filter 1 L stocks **without** cholesterol.
+Cholesterol should be added to the aliquot prior to use and used within 3 weeks of preparation.

   - **Agarose pads for injections.** Make a large batch of agarose pads (20+) when running low.
 Follow the protocol in [Microinjection](../../Microinjection/Ce_Microinjection/Ce_Microinjection.md).